 COVID-19 seems to be on a decline in the Netherlands.
 Therefore, some of the measures of the “intelligent lockdown”, as the Dutch Government called their COVID-19 measures, are being relieved.
-From the 1th of June onwards, bars, restaurants and museums will start to open at limited capacity.
-It is important to note that releasing the measures is a step-by-step process and is aimed at keeping the virus under control.
-The government tries to protect vulnerable groups and make sure the healthcare system can cope with the inflow of patients.
+From the 1th of July onwards, bars, restaurants and museums will start to open at limited capacity.
+The most important safety measure is to allow 1,5 metres between one another.

 Anyone in the Netherlands, however, must still obey all of the following safety precautions;

 - Use paper tissues to blow your nose and discard them after use.